Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/bend.rst

 The bend tool can be used in any case where you might want to bend a shape in two with a gradual transition between both sides.

-This may take a little getting used to, the basics are listed below controls are noted here.
+This may take a little getting used to, the basics are listed below controls are noted here:

 - The initial position of the cursors define the axis to bend on.
 - The distance of the mouse-cursor to the 3D-cursor controls how sharp the bend will be.